Losant/losant-docs/docs/dashboards/pie-chart.md

 ### Duration

-To view current state of your device(s), select "Last received data point".
+To view the current state of your device(s), select "Last received data point".
 To view an aggregation of your data over a given time period, choose any other value.

 ![Gauge Duration](/images/dashboards/gauge-duration.png "Gauge Duration")

 ### Block Data

-The block data an array of segments, and each segment represents a region on the pie chart.
+The block data is an array of segments, and each segment represents a region on the pie chart.
 While it is possible to create a chart within only one segment, the visualization would be meaningless as the segment has nothing against which to compare itself.

 ![Pie Block Data](/images/dashboards/pie-block-data.png "Pie Block Data")